apollo

 Critical

-How does the drug interact with Tripill 1mg Tablet 10's:
+How does the drug interact with Tripill 1mg Tablet:

-Co-administration of Iotroxic acid with Tripill 1mg Tablet 10's can increase the risk of side effects.
+Co-administration of Iomeprol with Tripill 1mg Tablet can increase the risk of side effects.

 How to manage the interaction:

-Taking Tripill 1mg Tablet 10's with Iotroxic acid is not recommended, please consult your doctor before taking it.
+Taking Tripill 1mg Tablet with Iomeprol is not recommended, please consult a doctor before taking it.
+Do not discontinue the medications without consulting a doctor.

 MetforminIopydol